-Terrestrial and limnic molluscs make up the scientifically most important part of the collection in Frankfurt with ca. 22.000 taxa and 340.000 lots.
-Landsnails in particular contribute to the wordwide recognition of that collection.
+Terrestrial and limnic molluscs make up the scientifically most important part of the collection in Frankfurt with about 22.000 taxa and 340.000 lots.
+Landsnails in particular contribute to the wordwide recognition of this collection.

 Most important portions are:

 Europe: Outstanding are the collections of E. A. Rossmässler (1806-1867) with vouchers of his fundamental „Iconographie der Land- und Süßwasser-Mollusken“ (1835-1859) and of P. Ehrmann (1868-1937) with vouchers of the “Tierwelt Mitteleuropas”.
 The collections of W. Kobelt (1840-1916), O. Boettger (1844-1910) and K. L. Pfeiffer (1874-1952) are rich of vouchers for many publications on Europe, in particular Southern Europe and the Caucasian region.
 The collection is even rich in material from the islands of Madeira, the Canaries and the Capverdes.
 The Balcans and in particular Turkey have been the main research interest of the honorary collaborator H. Schütt (1923-2009) whose collection with ca. 3.000 species and appr.
 17.000 lots went as a legacy to Senckenberg in 2010.

 The Philippines: Thanks to the monographic works on the landsnails by O. F. v.
 Moellendorff (1848-1903) the Senckenberg institute possesses probably the largest and most complete collection from this archipelago.
 With regard to the acute threat by habitat destruction this collection is of particular importance.